 The late Tommy Bolin, who died of a drug overdose in a Miami hotel room in December 1976, was a gifted guitarist probably best remembered for his brief tenure in Deep Purple.
 But Bolin participated in other artists' recordings as well, and recorded two solo albums before his death at the age of 25.
 The work that he left behind suggests that the world lost a major talent much too soon.
 Although Bolin was not a household name during his lifetime, he has deservedly acquired a posthumous following, and (decades after his passing) many CD's full of previously unreleased recordings have been issued.
-This page focuses on a few proper albums from Bolin's lifetime which are currently out of print in the U.S.
+This page focuses mainly on a few proper albums from Bolin's lifetime which were out of print in the U.S. at the time this page was created.

 1. Sail On